dougbtv/dougbtv.github.io/_posts/2014-04-16-decompressing-gzipped-with-javascript.markdown

     // Here's our raw binary.
     var rawfile = req.responseText;

-    // Ok you gotta walk all the characters here, to remove the high-order values.
+    // Ok you gotta walk all the characters here
+    // this is to remove the high-order values.

     // Create a byte array.
     var bytes = [];